nk932714/yify-movies-php/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 ###NOTE : I DON'T KNOW WHY THIS IS NOT WORKING ON HEROKU.
 WILL FIX THIS SOON
  ***
+ #### 00web (free)
+ 1. sign up for a free account at [00webhost](https://in.000webhost.com/free-website-sign-up)
+ 2. after complete sign up.
+Login to your account & click on FILE MANAGER and then click on UPLOAD FILES.
+ 3. Download this github repository in Zip format and uplolad to your newly created site.
+ 4. Rightclick on it and Extrat zip file.
+ 5. Nevigate to index.php file and right click then click on View.
+ > simple isen't.
+Try and if you found any problem ask me.
 ## features
 1. It will provide Magnet link insted of torrent download link
 2. Cannot be blocked by your service provider.